 Golden was Colorado’s first capitol city, in 1862.
 Golden was named for an early prospector who founded the town, Thomas Golden.
 Golden searched for gold along the banks and gulches of Clear Creek, which flows east from the high Rockies towards the South Platte River.

 Golden is the home of the original Coors Brewery, now part of the Molson Coors company, where visitors can take a tour and sample the beers.
 Golden is also the home of the Colorado School of Mines, a prestigious engineering college and the National Renewable Energy Laboratory (NREL).
 Golden is accessible by light rail, Interstate 70, and US Highways 6 and CO Highway 93.

 While Colorado’s 14ers lie to the west, Golden is home to the American Mountaineering Center, just a few blocks from some of the best hiking trails in the foothills of the Rockies and home to the Colorado Mountain Club, the American Alpine Club and Library and the state-of-the-art Bradford Washburn American Mountaineering Museum.
-While in Golden, wannabe geologists may want to visit the School of Mines Geology Museum.
+While in Golden, wannabe geologists may want to visit the Mines Museum of Earth Science.
 Its collection of minerals is among the finest in the world, including a rare moon rock.
 Admission is always free at the Geology museum.

 Located just west of Golden are Mount Zion and Lookout Mountain, these are two gems on the Lariat Loop byway.
 Lookout Mountain is the final resting place for Buffalo Bill Cody, perhaps the most famous American of the West.
 Cody was a Pony Express rider, buffalo hunter for the railroad, scout, and international star of his Wild West Show, which toured the United States and Europe.